Autologous Blood Service – Therapeutic Blood Service –

 These appointments are usually scheduled one week apart.
 All autologous donations must be complete at least three business days prior to your surgery.

 Testing is done on the blood that is collected for infectious disease, such as HIV and hepatitis.
 Positive results are reported in writing to you, your doctor, the medical director of the hospital transfusion service and others as required by law.

 All collections gathered via autologous donations are for your specific use only and are not released to the community if it is not transfused by you.

 Therapeutic Procedure Blood Donation

-Unlike all other donations there is no testing done on the blood that is collected, as it is not available for transfusion at anytime.
+Unlike all other donations, there is no testing done on the blood that is collected through a therapeutic draw, as it is not available for transfusion at any time.
 Payment is due at time of service.

 FOR QUESTIONS REGARDING: APHERESIS, AUTOLOGOUS OR THERAPEUTIC DONATIONS PLEASE CALL (907) 222-5673 and/or 222-5646.